You don't need all those lights to shoot a fish.

 Find your spot

 I won't pretend we didn't have an advantage because we did.
 We grew up in spitting distance of the upper James, which featured waist-deep water, good visibility and a rock bottom.
-It was ideal for wading.
+It was ideal for wading, and made for an efficient tutorial on how water refraction works.

-However, you can find bodies of water like that everywhere.
+However, you can find bodies of water like that everywhere, so if you live near clear water, start there.

 Not only that, but we would often bowfish in the winter when it was too cold to wade, walking along banks of creeks where longnose gar often retreated.